theAayushbajaj/llm_rag_toolbox/SmartChunks_ Literature_review.md

 Steps:
  1. We split/segment the input text into preliminary units (e.g. paragraphs, lines, or sentences)
- 2. We encode each preliminary unit with a sentence embedding model (here we show a placeholder for the BAAI bge-large-1.5en model via HuggingFace transformers or sentence-transformers)
+ 2. We encode each preliminary unit with a sentence embedding model (using the BAAI bge-large-1.5en model via HuggingFace transformers or sentence-transformers)
  3. We merge or split these units based on their semantic similarity scores
     - We can do pairwise adjacency-based merges or cluster-based merges
  4. We decode the final chunk list back to the original textual content (with optional metadata like page numbers)